-The case revolved around whether the organization had been negligent ('negligence') in the protection of children in the municipality, or that there was malicious intent ('malice').
-The amounts awarded relate to this assessment: 4 million dollars were granted on the basis of negligence, 31 million due to the 'malice' judgment.
-This is telling.
-It seems that the jury came to the conclusion that the organization deliberately tried to protect its image at the expense of the safety of children.
+The case revolved around the question of whether the organization had been negligent ('negligence') in the protection of children in the municipality, or whether there had been malice ('malice').
+The amounts awarded are related to this assessment: $ 4 million was awarded on the basis of negligence, 31 million because of the malice judgment.
+This is significant.
+It seems the jury concluded that the organization was deliberately trying to protect its image at the expense of the safety of children.

 Overview of the events

 It is September 1994 when the mother of Holly and Peter marries Maximo Nava-Reyes.
 Only a few weeks later, Reyes starts to harass his 9-year-old stepdaughter sexually.

 In the summer of 1998, Holly muster all courage and tells Don Herberger - who later claims not to have been an elder at the time - that she is being sexually abused by her stepfather.
 Herberger refers her to two other elders.
 These do nothing with her charge because there is no second witness who can confirm it.
 At home the abuse continues.